Leadership

 May Vaughn, Board of Directors

-Penny Weeks, Board of Directors
+Penny Weeks, Board of Directors, Co-Chair of the DEI Committee

 Penny Weeks (she/her) is a Certified Financial Planner and has spent her career in financial services working with individuals and organizations focused on effectively leveraging their resources to meet their strategic objectives; she is currently a nonprofit lender with Silicon Valley Bank.
 She joined TPC in 2014 and has been a grant team member and team captain for a number of years, grantee liaison and a member of the DEI and Education Committees.
 Her volunteer board leadership experience includes a range of organizations with annual revenue from startup to $20MM, focused primarily in the education and social services sectors and committed to empowering members of under-resourced communities.
 She is a Lead Boston alumna, completed the Strategic Perspectives in Nonprofit Management Program jointly sponsored by HBS and The Kennedy School and in 2019 received a Certificate in Nonprofit Board Consulting from Board Source.
 Currently, she is Governance Committee Chair, member of the DBIE Committee and Minds Matter Boston’s Board (a current TPC grantee), and Finance Committee Co-chair and a member of the Board of Empower Success Corps.
 Now a Boston resident, she is originally from New York City and is an avid international traveler, having most recently been to South Africa with her daughter.